takac/vim-hardtime/README.md

 ### Usage

-Once installed you can call the command :HardTimeToggle to toggle it on and off.
+Once installed you can call the command `:HardTimeOn` to activate hardtime, conversely you can use `:HardTimeOff` to swtich it off.
+You can also use `:HardTimeToggle` toggle it on an off.

-If you don't want hardtime to run in every buffer you can set `let g:hardtime = 0` in your `.vimrc`.
+If you want hardtime to run in every buffer you can set `let g:hardtime_default_on = 1` in your `.vimrc`.

 ### Customization
 Add the following variables to your `.vimrc` to enable customizations.
 ##### Keys
 Set the list of keys to be banned of use with hardtime

-Defaults
+Defaults to

 	g:list_of_normal_keys = ["h", "j", "k", "l", "-", "+", "<UP>", "<DOWN>", "<LEFT>", "<RIGHT>"]
 	g:list_of_visual_keys = ["h", "j", "k", "l", "-", "+", "<UP>", "<DOWN>", "<LEFT>", "<RIGHT>"]